BeAPI/beapi-frontend-framework/README.md

 #  BeAPI FrontEnd Framework
 ##  What is it ?
 BeAPI FrontEnd Framework (BFF) is an open source framework for WordPress stacks.
+Mobile-first projects with the latest useful tools for the Frontend Development like Webpack, LivingCSS, SASS, Critical CSS, Favicons generation and custom tools like ComposerJS.

 ##  Installation
 You have to install [Webpack](https://webpack.js.org/) and [Concurrently](https://www.npmjs.com/package/concurrently) globaly.